 ANZAC Day was in the beginning set up to recognise and commemorate the courage, and the loss, and the sacrifice, of so many at the landing of Australian and New Zealand forces on Gallipoli on the 25th April 1915.

-Since then, it has grown an it now stands to service and recognise the sacrifice of all Australians who have served in war or on peacekeeping operations.
+Since then, it has grown and it now stands even more prominently in the minds of the current generation as they recognise the sacrifice of all Australians who have served in war or on peacekeeping operations.
 It very much reflects the identity of Australia itself, a day on which Australians reflect on the ‘Anzac’ spirit and its place in Australia today.

-The significance of the ANZAC day itself is of course more poignant with it now being 102 years since those awful times and as conflicts in today's world, brought to us so instantaniously in this high tech arena, it's now vital, more than ever that we remember and ensure the generations now and to come, never forget.
+The significance of the ANZAC day itself seems to become more poignant every year even with it now being 105 years since those awful times and equally stands to recognise those that serve in conflicts in today's world, brought to us so instantaniously in this high tech arena.
+It's now vital, more than ever, that we remember and ensure the generations now and to come, never forget.

 Red to reflect the blood that was spilt and each single poppy , so synonymous now with ANZAC and November's Remembrance Day, representing a fallen soldier.

 Public Transport to Federation Square is advised due to the numbers expected and here's details and links to help you get there without fuss and stress - Melbourne Transport

 The team at My Guide Melbourne wish all those taking part in Remembrance services or just quietly alone reflecting, a day of comfort, condolence and gratitude in the name of all those that made the greatest sacrifice.